 Deep Dive: Write Path¶

-This document traces every step of the HyperbyteDB write path, from the moment an HTTP request arrives to the point where data is persisted as a Parquet file on disk (or S3).
-It covers line protocol ingestion, WAL durability, the background flush pipeline, Arrow schema construction, Parquet encoding, and cluster replication.
+This document traces the HyperbyteDB write path from HTTP request to durable storage in embedded chDB MergeTree tables.
+It covers line protocol ingestion, WAL durability, the background flush pipeline, native table writes, and cluster replication.

 Table of Contents¶